-This section sets out our updated demand and generation DFES forecasts for each scenario out to 2050.
+This section sets out our demand and generation DFES forecasts for each scenario out to 2050.
+These are unchanged from our December 2020 update.

 All the forecast values are for the SP Manweb distribution network only; they are not forecasts for the whole of England, Wales or the UK, or the transmission network.